kolos26/GEOFS-LiverySelector/README.md

 <p align="center">
     <a target="_blank" href="https://discord.gg/2tcdzyYaWU"><img src="https://dcbadge.limes.pink/api/server/2tcdzyYaWU" alt="https://discord.gg/2tcdzyYaWU" /></a>
 </p>

-The GeoFS LiverySelector is a unified livery handler add-on made for [GeoFS](https://geo-fs.com), containing hundreds of liveries and a feature-packed user interface to make it easier to use your favorite livery.
+The GeoFS LiverySelector is a unified livery handler add-on made for [GeoFS](https://www.geo-fs.com), containing hundreds of liveries and a feature-packed user interface to make it easier to use your favorite livery.
 In the list of liveries, you can find:

 - Liveries from the well-known [Multiliveries](https://github.com/Spice9/Geofs-Multiliveries) by Spice9,
 - Liveries from the [LiveryChanger](https://github.com/Ariakim-Taiyo/LiveryChanger) by Ariakim Taiyo,
 - [Iuhairway's liveries](https://github.com/iuhairways/Liverychanger-modified), and
 - Other custom liveries made exactly for this project.

-## Our Objective
-Our goal, as a community, is to consolidate the liveries into a single, easy-to-use interface where users can select them quickly with one click.

 ## Trailer
 [![YouTube Trailer](https://img.youtube.com/vi/1w5u2R1dnVU/hqdefault.jpg)](https://www.youtube.com/watch?v=1w5u2R1dnVU)